cawhitworth/cawhitworth.github.io/_posts/2015-12-08-noisevember-gear.markdown

  Avante series, the internet tells me.
 Solid wood body, two pickups, split-coil neck, soapbar bridge.
 I like this bass.

- * Yamaha electric piano I "borrowed" about 15 years ago and, uh, still have.
+ * Fairly old Yamaha electric piano

  * Novation MiniNova - a frustrating little thing.
 It's got this amazing synth engine and it sounds huge, but it's impossible to program and the two-octave